Hi beautiful,

 - Exhale slowly through your mouth.

-- Focus on each part of your body, from head to toe.
+- Focus on each body part, starting from your head and working down to your toes.

-- Spend about 20-30 seconds on each area, relaxing any tight muscles.
+- Spend 20-30 seconds on each area, relaxing any tight muscles as you go.

-- Repeat this process as needed until you feel more relaxed.
+- Repeat this until you feel completely relaxed.

 Use Guided Imagery for Sleep: